 Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

-Coordinating@UQ is one of the streams offered within the Teaching Foundation Course.
-By studying this course, you could be on your way to earning the Teaching Foundations Certificate, Associate Fellowship of the Higher Education, and entry to the Graduate Certificate in University Teaching Practice.
+Coordinating@UQ is one of the streams offered within Teaching Foundations.
+By completing this course, you will receive the Teaching Foundations Certificate, be awarded Associate Fellowship of the Higher Education, and be invited to apply for admission to the Graduate Certificate in University Teaching Practice.

 About Teaching Foundations